Disordered complex networks: energy optimal lattices and persistent homology: Introduction and main ideas

 Finally, the Ginibre ensemble is more or less a stand-alone model, and it is difficult to introduce a rich class of parameters so as to leave open the possibility of tuning the model to data.
 From a statistical modelling point of view, a parametric family would thus be of great interest.
 Another specificity of the Ginibre ensemble is its planarity, with no natural extensions to higher dimensions, wherein such network models would be significant particularly in 3D space.

-In summary, it would be of great interest to investigate random point field models of wireless networks that embody the spatial regularity features of the random matrix ensemble, while at the same time retain the benefits of the Poissonian networks with regard to an latent independent structure for computation, simulation and analytical purposes, and to be able to do so in a parametric manner in general dimensions.
+In summary, it would be of great interest to investigate point process models of wireless networks that embody the spatial regularity features of the random matrix ensemble, while at the same time retain the benefits of the Poissonian networks with regard to an independent latent structure for computation, simulation and analytical purposes, and to be able to do so in a parametric manner in general dimensions.

-\section{Disordered lattices}
+\subsection{Disordered lattices}

 In this article, we study a class of models which are promising candidates for attaining many of objectives outlined above.
 To this end, we consider a lattice $\L \subset \R^d$ for any arbitrary dimension $d$, and a mean-zero random variable $\g$ with distribution $F$ on $\R^d$.
-We can then define the random point field
+We can then define the point process